un9nplayer/MakePrivate/README.md

-# MakePrivate
+# MakePrivate - Securely Hide Your Files

-A lightweight batch script for hiding files and folders on Windows systems using built-in commands.
-This repository provides a simple and efficient solution without requiring third-party tools.
+MakePrivate is a batch script that locks and hides a folder named "Private" on Windows systems.
+It provides an efficient way to secure sensitive data without the need for third-party tools.
+The script includes password protection and ensures that unauthorized users cannot access the hidden files.

 ## Features
+- **Folder Locking**: Renames and hides the "Private" folder by converting it into a system-protected directory.
+- **Password Protection**: Prevents unauthorized access to the locked folder.
+- **User Prompts**: Includes confirmation dialogs and password input.
-- **Hide Files and Folders**: Mark files or folders as "hidden" and "system" using the `attrib` command.
+- **Reversible Process**: Unlock and access your files using the correct password.
-- **Optional Password Protection**: Add a password prompt for extra security.
-- **Stealthy**: The script can be disguised with a different name or icon.
-- **Reversible**: Easily unhide files using the same script or manual commands.

 ## How It Works
-1. **Hiding Files**: The script applies `+h` (hidden) and `+s` (system) attributes to make files or folders invisible in File Explorer.
-2. **Revealing Files**: The script removes `+h` and `+s` attributes to make files visible again.
-3. **Password Protection** (Optional): Modify the script to prompt for a password during execution.
+1. **Locking the Folder**:
+   - The "Private" folder is renamed to `Control Panel.{21EC2020-3AEA-1069-A2DD-08002B30309D}` and marked with hidden and system attributes.
+   - The folder becomes invisible and inaccessible to users.
+2. **Unlocking the Folder**:
+   - Users are prompted to enter a password.
+   - If the password matches, the folder is renamed back to "Private" and its attributes are removed.
+3. **Creating the Folder**:
+   - If the "Private" folder does not exist, the script creates it automatically.

 ## Getting Started